Building the Brooklyn Waterfront Greenway

 She grew up on a small farm in upstate New York, and reconnected with her horticultural roots several years ago after a career in the footwear and fashion industries.
 She is now a freelance landscape designer and gardener based in Brooklyn.

-Harry Kaplan, Information Technology
+Charles Rubin, Information Technology

 Ten Key Pros, Bookkeeping and Accounting

 What is the Brooklyn Waterfront Greenway?